Information Security MSc

 Why choose this course

-Our programme is fully certified by the Government Communications Headquarters (GCHQ) and taught by leading experts.
-It will equip you with the theoretical grounding and hands-on experience demanded by the information security sector.
+This course is fully certified by the Government Communications Headquarters (GCHQ) and taught by leading experts in cybersecurity.
+It will equip you with the theoretical knowledge and hands-on experience necessary to pursue a successful career in information security.

 What you will study

-Protecting digital information from unauthorised access and use, and ensuring the resilience of the underlying network infrastructure and systems, are key challenges for the continued technological development of our society.
+Protecting digital information from unauthorised access and use, and ensuring the resilience of underlying network infrastructure and systems, are significant challenges for the continued technological development of our society.

-Focused on key information security concepts, mechanisms and technologies, our programme examines fundamental and advanced topics in important areas of modern information security, striving to achieve a balance between theoretical foundations and practical experience.
+You’ll learn about important information security concepts, mechanisms and technologies and study both fundamental and advanced topics in important areas of modern information security.
+This course strikes a balance between theoretical foundations and practical experience.

 Our course has received Full Certification from GCHQ, is taught by experts, and equips you with the theoretical grounding and hands-on experience demanded by the information-security sector.

 Study and work abroad

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

 DUPRESSOIR Francois (Computer Sci)